 Headache / Migraine

-Common symptoms include throbbing or pulsating pain, sensitivity to light or sound, nausea and vomiting, one sided headache and changes in the vision.
-Many migraine headaches are triggered by internal or external factors including the menstrual cycle, stress, fatigue, and certain foods such as alcohol, caffeine, chocolate, certain cheeses and peanuts.
+Common symptoms include throbbing or pulsating pain, sensitivity to light or sound, nausea and vomiting, one-sided headache, and changes in vision.
+Many migraine headaches are triggered by internal or external factors, including the menstrual cycle, stress, fatigue, and certain foods such as alcohol, caffeine, chocolate, certain cheeses, and peanuts.

 Typical migraine headaches occur on one side of the head, but there are many variations.
 Some people experience an aura or symptoms that precede the headache.
 Auras can be visual changes, hearing changes, mood symptoms, and even numbness or weakness in the body.
 Some rare types of migraines have mainly nerve dysfunction with visual loss, hearing changes, balance problems, or weakness of an extremity with little or no headache at all.